Rizwanag/wikis/Custom-Annotation-&-Reflection.md

 ###Annotation Target
 * The points at which annotations can be applied.
 Options are
   - Constructor, Field, Local variable, method etc.

+###Reflection
+Reflection is commonly used by programs which require the ability to examine or modify the runtime behavior of applications running in the Java virtual machine.